 ACCOMMODATING STUDENTS WITH DISABILITIES

 Accommodating students with disabilities is important to me.
 If you are aware of your disability or might be concerned you have a disability, please register with the Disability Resource Center online at https://disability.ufl.edu/get-started/, call them at 352-392-8565, or visit the Dean of Students Office.
-Once registered, please visit with me to discuss your needs within the first two weeks of class or send an email to provide me with your accommodation letter.
+Once registered, please visit me to discuss your needs within the first two weeks of class or send an email to provide me with your accommodation letter.
 It is my goal to provide you with the tools necessary to ensure you are successful in the classroom.

 ACADEMIC INTEGRITY

 All students must adhere to university regulations regarding academic integrity.
 Any form of academic dishonesty (including but not limited to any form of cheating, plagiarism, misrepresentation, etc.) will not be tolerated.
-Any student guilty of academic dishonesty will receive a failing grade (E) for the course, and the matter will be forwarded to the UF Office Student Affairs and the Dean of Students.
+Any student guilty of academic dishonesty will receive a failing grade (E) for the course, and the matter will be forwarded to the Dean of Students Office.

 COURSE EVALUATIONS